diffblue/cbmc/doc/cprover-manual/properties.md

 [assertions](http://en.wikipedia.org/wiki/Assertion_(computing)) to
 specify program properties.
 Assertions are properties of the state of the program when the program reaches a particular program location.
-Assertions are often written by the programmer by means of the `assert` macro.
+Assertions are often written by the programmer using the `assert` macro.

 In addition to the assertions written by the programmer, assertions for